fheavii/README.md/README.md

 # Data Sourcing

 <p align="justify">
-The dataset was obtained from [**Kaggle**](https://www.kaggle.com/datasets/reignrichard/coffee-store-sales/data) titled *Coffee Shop Sales*.
+The dataset was obtained from **Kaggle** (https://www.kaggle.com/datasets/reignrichard/coffee-store-sales/data) titled **Coffee Shop Sales**.
 It contains daily transaction records including timestamps, coffee types, payment methods, and revenue per sale.
 The data is used solely for **educational and analytical practice purposes**.
 </p>

 # Closing

 <p align="justify">
 This project highlights how simple transactional data can be transformed into meaningful business insights through Excel analytics and dashboarding.
 It serves as a portfolio piece demonstrating my analytical thinking, visualization skills, and attention to design details.
-Thank you for visiting this project! 🙌  Feel free to ⭐ the repository or reach out for feedback and collaboration.
+Thank you for visiting this project!
+Feel free to ⭐ the repository or reach out for feedback and collaboration.
 </p>